OtwakO/darktide-mission/README.md

 # Introduction:

-This is a complete overhaul over my old Darktide Mission Board, now doesn't rely on external mission source.
+This is a complete overhaul over my old Darktide Mission Board, now no longer rely on external mission source.
 Performance should be a lot faster.

 Feel free to report any issues or suggestions.